Skip to article frontmatterSkip to article content

 sin(θA)cos(φA)=sin(θB)cos(φB)sin(θA) * cos(φA) = sin(θB) * cos(φB)

-So, to solve for the maximum latitude the true course should be when 90 and 270 degrees on the unit sphere where for any bearing/latitude along the great circle:
+At the maximum latitude, the true course must be at 90 and 270, where for any bearing/latitude along the great circle:

 max latitude=acos(sin(θ)cos(φ))\text{max latitude} = acos(|sin(θ) * cos(φ)|)